csfeeser/Python/TLG/miniproject_submission_guide.md

 <img src="https://img.devrant.com/devrant/rant/r_1766050_zT1qo.jpg" width="300" />

+## Please follow these steps even if your project isn't finished!
+You are NOT in trouble if it isn't finished!

 ### Step 1: Ensure Your Code is in the Correct Directory

 1. Make sure your mini project code is located in your `mycode` directory.